KalaKit/KalaMove/next_version_goals.md

 The purpose of the `token: ` key is to be able to avoid retyping paths for each origin or target part that is reused

+- you cant pass more than one value to a token
+- a `, ` splits the name and value of a token
-- pass a token as a path or a part of a path, the start of a token is marked with `$`
+- pass a token to any part of any key as a path or a part of a path, the start of a token is marked with `$`
 - tokens must use the same `@` symbol for dir splitting
 - tokens must be defined before used, but can be defined at any stage between any kmf blocks